 The B660 is a budget-oriented chipset, and the motherboards that use this chipset mostly also fall into the budget category.
 Depending upon the manufacturers and features they provide, these motherboards can cost from just 30$ to 160$, while some high-end options can also cost more than 200$.
 For a budget build, 150$ is the sweetest spot, as, at this price, you will get a lot of the latest features while not wasting huge amounts of money on just the motherboard.
 Regarding features, the B660 motherboards overall have less of the bulk due to being budget-friendly, but they are packed with the latest and exciting features.

 How We Chose The Best B660 Motherboards

-Bringing the best B660 Motherboard in the market on the table isn’t that easy.
+Bringing the Best B660 Motherboard in the market to the table isn’t that easy.
 Each motherboard manufacturer has numerous names to push in each chipset lineup, and we ensured that we picked the righteous B660 Motherboards for you.
 We make this confident by following some guidelines to bring the best for you.
 Here are some points you should consider when buying a motherboard.

 Chipset and Socket

 Firstly, check the chipset and socket to see if they are compatible with your processor.
 In the case of Intel’s 12th generation Alder Lake CPUs, check if the chipset and socket on the motherboard are compatible with your processor or not.
 You can check Intel’s website to ensure compatibility or check the motherboard vendor’s website for further help.
 In the case of 12th Gen Alder Lake CPUs, you need LGA 1700 Socket compatible with Z690, H670, B660, and H610 chipset motherboards.

 VRM and Thermals